-- 7.1 Pupils are educated about good behaviour through the operation of the school's curriculum, PSHEE programme and the school's pastoral support systems.
-Pupils are encouraged to act responsibly and, through the operation of this policy, to accept responsibility for their behaviour. - 7.2 The school understands that rewards can be more effective than punishment in motivating pupils.
-The ways in which the school may reward good behaviour are set out in Appendix 1. - 7.3 The school recognises that where challenging behaviour is related to a pupil's disability, use of positive discipline and reward methods may enable the school to manage the pupil's behaviour more effectively and improve their educational outcomes.
+- 7.1 Pupils are educated about good behaviour through the operation of the School's curriculum, core values, PSHE programme and the School's pastoral support systems.
+Pupils are encouraged to act responsibly and, through the operation of this policy, to accept responsibility for their behaviour. - 7.2 The School understands that rewards can be more effective than punishment in motivating pupils.
+The ways in which the School may reward good behaviour are set out in Appendix 1. - 7.3 The School recognises that where challenging behaviour is related to pupils with special educational needs and/or a disability, use of positive discipline and reward methods may enable the School to manage the pupil's behaviour more effectively and improve their educational outcomes.